willhk10/Engineering_4_Notebook/README.md

 This [assignment](https://github.com/willhk10/Engineering_4_Notebook/blob/main/Python/hello_world.py) required us to learn how to set up the Raspberry pi, which included logging into the Pi, using the Sudo Nano command to create the file, and running the file.
 <img src="https://github.com/willhk10/Engineering_4_Notebook/blob/main/Pictures/Spicy_Dice_Roller.png" alt="alt text" width="600" height="500">
 # Dice_Roller
-The [dice roller](https://github.com/willhk10/Engineering_4_Notebook/blob/main/Python/dice_roller.py) required us to import a library into the Raspberry pi library with
+The purpose of the [dice roller](https://github.com/willhk10/Engineering_4_Notebook/blob/main/Python/dice_roller.py) was pretty self explanatory.
+We had to make a virtual dice with 6 sides.
+In order to do this, we had to figure out how to make things random, which required us to import a library into the Raspberry pi library with
 ``` python
 import random
 ```